silexlabs/Silex/packages/silex-lib/docs/dev-notes.md

   - better containers (UI), see bellow
   - Finish Mobile
   - release food template + startup template, call for testers and contributors (templates, issues)
-  - full ES6 + no more goog.* + fix linter errors + get rid of jquery ui?
+  - full ES6 + no more goog.* + fix linter errors + get rid of jquery ui? + dist should be empty, add assets/, add lib/ or use bower
   - Monitoring of nodejs app
   - Hosting:
     see hosting branch with persona,